noamr/velvette-codrops/README.md

-# Animating a movies app with Velvette
+# Animating a movies app with Velvette (Animations branch)

 A demo for the tutorial on how to use Velvette for easy CSS view-transitions.